 Anyone who knows me or who I’ve spoken with about anything remotely related to self-care and personal development will tell you that I swear by journaling.

-I truly believe that if I hadn’t discovered journaling and maintained a journal practice, I most definitely would have engaged in some form of reckless or self-destructive behaviour.
+I truly believe that if I hadn’t discovered journaling and maintained a journal practice, I would have engaged in some form of reckless or self-destructive behaviour.

 Journaling was a healing balm and saviour to me at one of the lowest points in my life.